-Puppy eyes work quite similar to our own.
+Puppy and adult dog eyes work quite similar to your own.
 Light passes through the clear window-like cornea on the front surface of the eye, through the dark round opening called the pupil, and enters the lens which focuses the light images onto the retina at the back of the eye.
 Unlike human eyes, all dogs have a "third eyelid" called the haw or nictitating membrane which is located in the inner corner of the eye that acts as a windshield wiper that sweeps horizontally across the eye.

 What Dogs See

 “Most dogs are emmetropic—normal sighted,” says Christopher Pirie, DVM, a veterinarian certified in ophthalmology and an Assistant Professor at Cummings School of Veterinary Medicine at Tufts University.
-He notes that they tend to be very slightly nearsighted when compared to human, with an average refractive error to be -0.05 D, or very slightly myopic.”
-In other words, your puppy may be slightly nearsighted.
+He notes that they tend to be very slightly nearsighted when compared to human, with an average refractive error of -0.05 D.

 Dogs tend to rely more on motion than focus, though.
 They have trouble seeing objects closer than about 10 inches and must use their noses to find the kibble that spills out of the bowl.